seemc0/jLoader/README.md

 ```
 # Step 2:

 Download an animated loading graphic and name it "loader.gif" and place it in the "images" folder.
-You can download the one I used in my images folder if you wish.
+I used this one here: http://www.gravitymedia.co.za/jLoader/images/loader.gif

 # Step 3: